ahmedmaghraby/vc-content/pages/glossary/e-commerce-cms.md

 ---
 date: 2020-01-16
 layout: glossary
-title: e-commerce CMS Platforms in 2020
+title: E-commerce CMS Platforms in 2020
+description: This article examines several different e-commerce CMS platforms and offers a deeper look at each one of them.
+Included is a list of the best e-commerce CMS platforms for 2020.
 permalink: glossary/e-commerce-cms
 ---
 <div class="glosary" itemscope itemtype="http://schema.org/Article">